-I am pleased to present the 2023/24 Annual Performance Plan of the South African Heritage Resources Agency (SAHRA) as approved by Council on 31 January 2023.
-The 2023/24 financial year marks the fourth year of implementation of the 2020-2025 strategy.
+I am pleased to present the Draft 2024/25 Annual Performance Plan of the South African Heritage Resources Agency (SAHRA) as approved by Council on 31 January 2024.
+The 2024/25 financial year marks the final year of implementation of the 2020-2025 strategy.

-SAHRA's 2020-25 strategy and APP is aligned with the National Development Plan (NDP): Vision 2030 and government priorities as outlined in the Medium-Term Strategic Framework (MTSF) for 2019-2024.
+SAHRA's 2020-25 strategy and annual performance plan is aligned with the National Development Plan (NDP): Vision 2030 and government priorities outlined the as in MediumTerm Strategic Framework (MTSF) for 2019-2024.
 SAHRA contributes to three of the MTSF Apex priorities, namely Priority 1: A capable, ethical, and developmental state; Priority 2: Economic transformation and job creation; and Priority 6: Social cohesion and safe communities.
-During the mid-term strategic review process, both the strategic and annual performance plan were reviewed taking into consideration budget cuts, the MTSF as well as the agency's mandate and relevant legislation.
+During the midterm strategic review process, both the strategic and annual performance plan were reviewed taking into consideration budget cuts, the MTSF as well as the agency's mandate and relevant legislation.

-The APP sets forth the SAHRA's long-term four (4) outcomes of the approved 2020/25 strategic plan, achievement will culminate in the contribution towards the attainment of the National Development Goals (NDG).
-SAHRA pursues these outcomes by putting in place resources, in order to outline and implement the activities and outputs of the set targets.
-The inputs, activities, outputs, targets, and the associated budget are detailed and published in the APP.
+The APP sets forth the SAHRA's long-term four (4) outcomes of the approved 2020/25 strategic plan, whose achievement will culminate in the contribution towards the attainment of the National Development Goals (NDG).
+SAHRA pursues these outcomes by putting in place resources, outlining and implementing the activities and outputs of the set targets.
+The inputs, activities, outputs, targets, and the associated budget are detailed and published in the annual performance plan.
 SAHRA reports on its performance against the annual performance targets in its Annual Report.

 Council commits itself in monitoring performance and providing guidance towards the implementation of the targets set out in this plan.
 The assessment and monitoring of annual performance is done on a quarterly basis and is approved by Council.

-I must thank colleagues in the SAHRA Council for reviewing this plan.
-Our deepest and most sincere thanks and appreciation goes to the Executive Management and staff at SAHRA for their sterling work and commitment in driving SAHRA's mandate.
+I wish to acknowledge the role Council members play in executing their mandate, and specifically, I must thank colleagues in the SAHRA Council for reviewing this plan.
+On behalf of Council, I wish to express sincere thanks and appreciation to the Executive Management and staff at SAHRA for their sterling work, cooperation and commitment in driving SAHRA's mandate.